-SEMs contributed 46% of the private nonfarm GDP in 2008 (the most recent year for which the source data are available), making them hugely important for economic growth, innovation, and diversity.
+SEMs contributed 46% of the private nonfarm GDP in 2008, the most recent year for which the source data are available, making them extremely important for economic growth, innovation, and diversity.

-Because of their contribution to the economy and their generally greater difficulty in obtaining financing and their higher fixed cost of taxation and regulatory compliance, SMEs are often given incentives and more favorable tax treatment.
-Depending on the country, governments may use a range of policies to encourage the growth of SMEs.
+Because of their contribution to the economy, greater difficulty in obtaining financing, and higher fixed cost of taxation and regulatory compliance, SMEs are often given incentives and more favorable tax treatment.
+Depending on the country, governments may use a range of policies to encourage growth of SMEs.